-Ask and check if the car has a spare tire/puncture repair kit and a jack.
-If the car doesn’t have them, it could be a bit tricky to find new ones for reasonable money.
-The cheapest way is to check at a car scrap to find used parts.
+Ask if the car is equipped with a spare tyre, a breakdown kit, and a jack.
+If the car does not have these, it may be a little difficult to find new ones for a reasonable price.
+The cheapest way is to look for used parts at a scrapyard.

 7. When was the timing belt replaced?

-If the car is equipped with a timing belt, ask and check in the service history when it was replaced.
-If you want to check if the car is having a timing belt, you could call your dealer and ask.
-To learn more about when a timing belt should be replaced you can check this article: Timing Belt Guide
+If the vehicle is equipped with a timing belt, ask, and check the service history as to when the timing belt was changed.
+If you want to check whether the car is equipped with a timing belt, you can call your dealer and ask.
+To learn more about when a timing belt should be replaced, you can read this article: Timing Belt Guide.

 8. Do you have a Carfax of the car?

-Ask if the owner has any carfax of the car, to see the history of the car.
-If the owner doesn’t have it, you can get one yourself on a carfax page, just google Carfax and you will get a lot of different sites.
-It will be worth the money if you find any strange history repairs / changed metering positions.
+Ask if the owner has a Carfax of the car to see the history of the car.
+If the owner does not have it, you can get it yourself on a Carfax page, just google Carfax and you will get a lot of different pages.
+It will be worth the money if you find a strange history of repairs and/or changed measurement positions.

 9. Is the car smoking much?

-A lot of blue/ grey/white smoke can be caused by a worn engine, it could be a very expensive repair and you really want to check this yourself also.
-Bad smoke can be caused by a bad turbo or worn internals of the engine.
+A lot of blue/grey/white smoke can be caused by a worn-out engine, and it can be a very expensive repair so you really want to check it out yourself before you buy.
+Bad smoke can be caused by a bad turbo or worn internal parts of the engine.

 10. Is it the original paint?

-Ask if the car was repainted at any time.
+Always ask if the car has been repainted.
 A repainted car will often never be as good as the original paint.
-A repaint could also have been done because of any accidents.
+A new paint job could also have been done because of accidents.

 11. Can I take it for a test drive?

 Ask if you can take it for a test drive.
 You should always take a long and careful test drive before buying a used car.
-Try all different speeds, gears and loads to induce any possible damages.
+Try out all the different speeds, gears and loads to avoid possible damage.